Can Language Models Replace Programmers for Coding? REPOCOD Says 'Not Yet': Result

-Table~\ref{tab:result_based_on_retreival} presents the pass@1 performance of LLMs for retrieved content across different recall rate ranges: 0, (0, 0.5), [0.5, 1), and 1.
-These four settings reflect the proportion of correct content within the top 10 retrieved items.
-As the retrieved content includes more ground truth contexts, the pass@1 scores increase.
-This analysis focuses on samples with repository-level and file-level contexts.
-Across all models, pass@1 scores improve when the recall rate increases from 0–0.5 to 0.5–1 or 1.
-Interestingly, when recall is low, model performance is comparable to that with a 0 recall rate. \textbf{Higher recall in retrieved content consistently leads to better model performance.}
+We study the impact of retrieval recall (recall of target function dependencies) on LLMs' pass rates in RAG\textsubscript{BM25} and RAG\textsubscript{Dense}.
+Table~\ref{tab:recall-vs-pass-rate} presents the pass@1 performance of LLMs for retrieved content across different recall rate ranges: 0, (0, 0.5], and (0.5, 1].
+Interestingly, When recall falls within (0, 0.5], model performance is comparable to that with a 0 recall rate.
+In contrast, \textbf{high recall (in range (0.5,1]) in retrieved content consistently leads to better model performance,} indicating the importance of retrieving target function dependencies.